VandanaJn/Repo-Navigator-AI/README.md

 - To change evaluation thresholds, edit the relevant `test_config.json` files.
 - To mock LLM responses, add stubs in `conftest.py` or use a test agent.
 - To add new tools or sub-agents, extend `agent.py` and `sub_agents/`.

+## Deployment

+### Deploy to Vertex AI

+This project uses GitHub Actions to automatically deploy the ADK agent to Google Cloud Vertex AI.
+The deployment workflow is defined in `.github/workflows/deploy_adk.yml`.

+#### Prerequisites
+- A Google Cloud project with Vertex AI enabled.
+- A GCP service account with appropriate permissions for Vertex AI.
+- GitHub secrets configured:
+  - `GCP_SA_KEY` — JSON key for the GCP service account.
+  - `PROJECT_ID` — Your Google Cloud project ID.

+#### Automatic Deployment
+Pushing to the `main` branch triggers automatic deployment via GitHub Actions.

 ## License
 See `LICENSE` for details.